College of the Environment, Forestry, and Natural Sciences2021-2022

 This major requires 73 units distributed as follows:

-- Environmental Sustainability Studies Major Courses: 57 units
+- Environmental and Sustainability Studies Major Courses: 57 units

 - Foreign Language: 16 units